Can Grow Lights Be Too Strong?

 You need to take into account many factors when considering what types of bulbs to use in your grow.
 This includes the size of your grow, how much you want to invest in your grow, and the number of plants that you plan to have.
 We were lucky enough to spend some time with our Grow Guru to pick his brain about the different lighting options currently on the market.

 Typically, HPS lights are recommended to be hung at least three feet above your plants.
-You can place HPS bulbs in either an open fixture with a powerful air conditioning unit or air cool them.
-Air cooled HPS can be hung 18-24 inches above your canopy.
-HPS bulbs are offered in a 600 watt bulb and a 1000 watt.
-A 600 watt HPS will cover a 3×3 to a 4×4 grow space and will put off less heat than a 1000 watt.
+You can place HPS bulbs in either an open fixture with a powerful air conditioning unit or air-cool them.
+Air-cooled HPS can be hung 18-24 inches above your canopy.
+HPS bulbs are offered in 600-watt and 1000-watt bulbs.
+A 600-watt HPS will cover a 3×3 to a 4×4 grow space and will put off less heat than a 1000 watt.
 A 600 watt should be placed about 16” from your canopy and a 1000 watt should be about 20” away.
-A 600 watt is a few extra dollars than a 1000 watt but are more energy efficient, giving you more light with less electricity.
+A 600 watt is a few extra dollars than a 1000 watt but is more energy-efficient, giving you more light with less electricity.
 The Grow Guru suggests HPS bulbs for flowering but insists they are not great for the veg stage due to the lack of blue in their spectrum.

 Fluorescent Grow Lights